learn-co-curriculum/array-readme-qualifying/README.md

 #### The `.push` Method

 Calling `.push` on an array with an argument of the element you wish to add to that array, will also add that element to the **end** of the array.
-It has the same effect as the shovel method explained above:
+It has the same effect as the shovel method explained above.
+However the `.push`  will also let you add multiple elements to an array, whereas the shovel method will only add one element.

 ```ruby
 famous_cats = ["lil' bub", "grumpy cat", "Maru"]